polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack operational team.

-1. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack-based deployment.
+1. Identify how applications such as the Mortgage Application and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack-based deployment.

 1. Identify how Windows and Linux servers that are part of the hybrid environment can be managed in a consistent manner.